Adaptive Debiasing Tsallis Entropy for Test-Time Adaptation¶

 TL;DR¶

-This paper introduces Tsallis entropy (a generalization of Shannon entropy) into Test-Time Adaptation for vision-language models, and further develops Adaptive Debiasing Tsallis Entropy (ADTE), which customizes a per-class debiasing parameter \(q^l\) to select more reliable high-confidence views than Shannon entropy without distribution-specific hyperparameter tuning.
-ADTE surpasses the state of the art on ImageNet and its 5 variants as well as 10 cross-domain benchmarks.
+This paper proposes introducing Tsallis entropy (a generalized form of Shannon entropy) into Test-Time Adaptation (TTA) for VLMs, further developing it into Adaptive Debiasing Tsallis Entropy (ADTE).
+By customizing the debiasing parameter \(q^l\) for each category, ADTE selects more reliable high-confidence views than Shannon entropy without distribution-specific hyperparameters.
+It outperforms SOTA on ImageNet, its five variants, and ten cross-domain benchmarks.

 Background & Motivation¶

-Background: TTA methods improve the out-of-distribution performance of VLMs such as CLIP by selecting high-confidence augmented views.
-Representative methods including TPT and Zero employ Shannon entropy to measure uncertainty and filter low-entropy views.
+Background: TTA methods improve the performance of VLMs like CLIP on out-of-distribution (OOD) data by selecting high-confidence augmented views.
+Representative methods such as TPT and Zero utilize Shannon entropy (SE) to measure uncertainty and filter low-entropy views.

-Limitations of Prior Work: CLIP is pre-trained on imbalanced web-crawled data, leading to overconfidence on head classes and underconfidence on tail classes.
-Shannon entropy applies a uniform formula \(-p\log p\) to all classes, making it unable to distinguish the degree of bias across different classes.
-As a result, the entropy estimate itself is biased, which degrades the quality of high-confidence view selection.
+Limitations of Prior Work: CLIP is pre-trained on unbalanced web-crawled data, leading to overconfidence in head classes and underconfidence in tail classes.
+SE uses a uniform formula \(-\sum p\log p\) for all categories and fails to distinguish between different degrees of bias, causing the entropy estimate itself to be biased.
+This negatively impacts the selection quality of high-confidence views.

-Key Challenge: Shannon entropy assumes an unbiased probability distribution (the extensivity assumption), whereas CLIP's predictive distribution exhibits systematic bias (non-extensivity) that SE cannot characterize.
+Key Challenge: SE assumes that the probability distribution is unbiased (extensivity assumption), whereas the prediction distribution of CLIP exhibits systematic bias (non-extensivity).
+SE cannot characterize this bias structure.

-Goal: How can the influence of VLM prediction bias on entropy estimation be corrected during TTA?
+Goal: How to correct the influence of VLM prediction bias on entropy estimation during the TTA process?

-Key Insight: Tsallis entropy is a generalization of Shannon entropy that captures statistical dependencies among probability distributions via the non-extensive parameter \(q\).
-When \(q<1\), TE tends to select more reliable high-confidence views.
+Key Insight: Tsallis entropy is a generalization of SE that can characterize statistical dependence between probability distributions through a non-extensive parameter \(q\).
+When \(q < 1\), Tsallis entropy (TE) tends to select more reliable high-confidence views.

-Core Idea: Replace Shannon entropy with Tsallis entropy for high-confidence view selection, and adaptively compute a debiasing parameter \(q^l\) for each class.
+Core Idea: Replace Shannon entropy with Tsallis entropy for high-confidence view selection and adaptively calculate the debiasing parameter \(q^l\) for each category.

 Method¶